samtech09/gosql/README.md

     |-main.go
 ```

-Now write code in `main.go` to call generated SQLs
+Now add code in `main.go` to use those generated SQLs

 ```
 package main